-Explanation and use of the Official Italian Pharmacopoeia and of the European Pharmacopoeia
+Explanation and use of the Official Italian Pharmacopoeia and of the European Pharmacopoeia.

 Chromatographic techniques applied to drug recognition.

-Spectrophotometric methods applied to drug analysis.
+Spectrophotometric methods for drug identification

 Recognition of organic, organometallic and inorganic substances included in the Official Pharmacopoeia: identification reactions and purity control.
 Limit assays.

 - F. SAVELLI, O. BRUNO: “Analisi Chimico Farmaceutica” – PICCIN